OpenDriveLab/OpenScene/DriveEngine/process_data/README.md

 Please first clone and install the [NAVSim](https://github.com/autonomousvision/navsim) and [nuplan-devkit](https://github.com/motional/nuplan-devkit).

-`collect_data.py` is a sample code, used for generating a single pickle file for some split.
+`collect_data.py` is a sample code, used for generating a single pickle file for any custom split.